przemaj1990/Django-3.2-Tuturial/README.md

     - test need to have their own databse for tests

 # 42 - Testing Article Model Part 2 - Python & Django 3.2 Tutorial Series

+# 43 - Slugs in Dynamic Urls - Python & Django 3.2 Tutorial Series
+    - use slug in dynamic path